pvh95/dl_reddit_meme/README.md

 It will install all the dependencies, create the virtual environment and run the scripts/programs that will be discussed in details in the next section.
 For more information about how scripts are deployed, consult the **main.sh** script.

+* Amendment: Because of the lack of GPU power on our computers, after the data pre-processing and cleaning part (done by **color_channel_conv.py** ultimately), training on data was done on Google Colab Pro.
+Train-Valid-Test sets were zipped and uploaded to Google Drive.

 ## Methods

 ### Scripts used in the project